Definition and Usage

 - 4+

-The is_bool() function checks if a given value is of the boolean type.
+The is_bool() function checks whether a given value is a boolean.

-It returns true if the value is boolean, and false otherwise.
+It returns true if the value passed as an argument is a boolean; otherwise, it returns false.

 The boolean type represents a data type that can only have one of two values: true (true) or false (false).